 Children are naturally curious.
 Sometimes they have BIG questions.

 When Lee asks Nana if she will live forever, Nana explains how people can visit a special place when they want to remember someone—a place where memories are treasured.
-MAP OF MEMORY LANE is a heartwarming story that gently introduces the topic of loss while celebrating the simple moments we share.
+MAP OF MEMORY LANE is a heartwarming story that gently introduces the topic of loss while celebrating the moments we share and memories we make.

 Advance Praise and Reviews: